datacrypt-project/hitchhiker-tree/README.md

     lein bench OUTPUT_DIR options -- options-for-2nd-experiment -- options-for-3rd-experiment

-This generates excel workbooks with benchmark results.
+This generates an Excel workbooks called "analysis.xlsx" with benchmark results.
 For instance, if you'd like to run experiments to understand the performance difference between various values of B (the branching factor), you can do:

     lein bench perf_diff_experiment -b 10 -- -b 20 -- -b 40 -- -b 80 -- -b 160 -- -b 320 -- -b 640

-And it will generate lots of data and analysis Excel workbooks.
+And it will generate lots of data and the Excel workbook for analysis.

 If you'd like to see the options for the benchmarking tool, just run `lein bench`.